isralduke/thatbook/10-samuel-2.md

 <a name="2:26">2:26</a> Then Abner called out to Joab, “Must the sword devour forever?
 Don’t you realize that this will turn bitter in the end?
 When will you tell the people to turn aside from pursuing their brothers?” <a name="2:27">2:27</a> Joab replied, “As surely as God lives, if you had not spoken it would have been morning before the people would have abandoned pursuit of their brothers!” <a name="2:28">2:28</a> Then Joab blew the ram’s horn and all the people stopped in their tracks.
 They stopped chasing Israel and ceased fighting. <a name="2:29">2:29</a> Abner and his men went through the Arabah all that night.
 They crossed the Jordan River and went through the whole region of Bitron and came to Mahanaim.

 <a name="2:30">2:30</a> Now Joab returned from chasing Abner and gathered all the people.
-Nineteen of David’s soldiers were missing, in addition to Asahel. <a name="2:31">2:31</a> But David’s soldiers had slaughtered the Benjaminites and Abner’s men—in all, three hundred and sixty men had died! <a name="2:32">2:32</a> They took Asahel’s body and buried him in his father’s tomb at Bethlehem.
+Nineteen of David’s soldiers were missing, in addition to Asahel. <a name="2:31">2:31</a> But David’s soldiers had slaughtered the Benjaminites and Abner’s men — in all, three hundred and sixty men had died! <a name="2:32">2:32</a> They took Asahel’s body and buried him in his father’s tomb at Bethlehem.
 Joab and his men then traveled all that night and reached Hebron by dawn.

 ## Chapter 3